Next Asturian regional election: Electoral system

 Each constituency is allocated an initial minimum of two seats, with the remaining 39 being distributed in proportion to their populations.

+As a result of the aforementioned allocation, each General Junta constituency is entitled the following seats:

-The use of the D'Hondt method may result in a higher effective threshold, depending on the district magnitude.
+In smaller constituencies, the use of the electoral method results in an effective threshold based on the district magnitude and the distribution of votes among candidacies.

 Election date

 The term of the General Junta of the Principality of Asturias expires four years after the date of its previous election.
-Elections to the General Junta ae fixed for the fourth Sunday of May every four years.
-The previous election was held on 26 May 2019, setting the election date for the General Junta on Sunday, 28 May 2023.
+Elections to the General Junta are fixed for the fourth Sunday of May every four years.
+The previous election was held on 28 May 2023, setting the election date for the General Junta on Sunday, 23 May 2027.

-The president has the prerogative to dissolve the General Junta and call a snap election, provided that no motion of no confidence is in process, no nationwide election is due and some time requirements were met: namely, that dissolution does not occur either during the first legislative session or within the legislature's last year ahead of its scheduled expiry, nor before one year has elapsed since a previous dissolution under this procedure.
-In the event of an investiture process failing to elect a regional president within a two-month period from the first ballot, the General Junta shall be automatically dissolved and a fresh election called.
+The president has the prerogative to dissolve the General Junta and call a snap election, provided that no motion of no confidence is in process, no nationwide election is due and some time requirements are met: namely, that dissolution does not occur either during the first legislative session or within the legislature's last year ahead of its scheduled expiry, nor before one year has elapsed since a previous dissolution under this procedure.
+In the event of an investiture process failing to elect a regional president within a two-month period from the first ballot, the General Junta is to be automatically dissolved and a fresh election called.
 Any snap election held as a result of these circumstances will not alter the period to the next ordinary election, with elected deputies merely serving out what remains of their four-year terms.

 Parliamentary composition

-The table below shows the composition of the parliamentary groups in the General Junta at the present time.
+The table below shows the composition of the parliamentary groups in the General Junta at the present.